Ali Cobrin: Career

 Cobrin began her entertainment career as an improvisation player in Second City's teen ensemble and danced with the Burklyn Ballet Theater touring Scotland, where she performed at the Edinburgh Fringe Festival.
 During that same time, Cobrin had workshopped Broadway musicals, including All That Jazz and Wonderland, which were directed by Ben Vereen and Frank Wildhorn, respectively.
-After graduating high school at the age of 17, Cobrin moved to Los Angeles, California to pursue an acting career.
+After graduating high school at the age of 17, Cobrin moved to Los Angeles, California, to pursue an acting career.

 Upon moving to Los Angeles, Cobrin had her first film acting role in a 2008 short film entitled One.
 That same year, she starred in another short film called Jack Turner and the Reluctant Vampire, which won two awards in the Los Angeles Accolade Competition.
 In 2009, Cobrin had a supporting role in The Hole, a 3D film directed by Joe Dante.
 The film would win the first Premio Persol award for best 3-D movie at the 2009 Venice Film Festival.
 In 2010, Cobrin made her debut television appearance in Kings by Night, a comedy pilot for Spike TV, and Showtime's LOOK.
 Later that year, she had a lead actress role in the film Cold Cabin, and appeared opposite to rapper B.o.B in the Adidas Originals shoe campaign commercial, MEGA Diner.
 In 2011, she guest starred in the television series, Friends with Benefits.

-In 2012, Cobrin had a supporting role in American Reunion, a sequel in the original American Pie film series.
+In 2012, Cobrin played the role of Kara in American Reunion, a sequel in the original American Pie film series.
 The same year, she starred in Life’s an Itch.

+In 2014, Cobrin portrayed Whitney in the film Neighbors, opposite Zac Efron and Seth Rogen.
+She also portrayed Joan in the drama thriller film Outlaw, directed by Todd Shields and Julia in the Michaël Nakache drama film Connected.
 In 2015, she portrayed Kylie Atkins in Trevor Matthews' horror thriller film Girl House, in which she co-starred with Slaine.

-She portrayed also Joan in the drama thriller film Outlaw, which was directed by Todd Shields and Julia in Michaël Nakache drama film Connected.
+In 2024, she plays Kari Baxter on the Amazon Prime series The Baxters, opposite Roma Downey and Ted McGinley as her parents.